 - Yoshi is about the same size as Mario in some games in the series.

-- Paper Mario: The Thousand-Year Door: The Yoshi party member in features this trope.
+- Paper Mario: The Thousand-Year Door: The Yoshi Kid party member.
 He's maybe about half the size of Mario, tops, and yet Yoshi can not only carry him around, he can run twice as fast as Mario can on his own and even fly for a short time, without ever tiring out.
 He can even carry two people at one point.
 However, he is a Cute Bruiser (and a loudmouth) who enjoys fighting in the Glitz Pit, so carrying Mario probably isn't a hassle for... whatever you call him.

-- Paper Mario, Mario's party member, Sushi, is a fish that Mario is twice the size of, yet she is able to swim in the water with Mario riding on her back.
+- Paper Mario 64, Mario's party member, Sushie, is a fish that Mario is twice the size of, yet she is able to swim in the water with Mario riding on her back.

 - The Donkey Kong Country series is made of this trope.